In-patient luxury rehab center in Thailand

 2. Outpatient rehab

-Outpatient rehab is a form of rehabilitation treatment where individuals are able to continue with their regular activities and duties at home while they get the medical care and therapy they need.
+Outpatient rehab is a form of rehabilitation treatment where individuals are able to continue with regular activities and duties at home while attending scheduled therapy sessions and medical appointments.

 3. 12-step programs